 - Guy lines for tent or tarp shelter

 - Securing items together

-Of course paracord collars and leads are as beautiful as they are functional and are a simply stylish everyday essential item for your dog to wear at the park or to your local dog friendly pub!
+Of course paracord collars and leads are as beautiful as they are functional.
+They make a stylish everyday dog walking essential for your dog to wear whilst exploring woodlands, at the park or to your local dog friendly pub!

 Making a paracord dog collar

-No run of the mill, mass produced items here!
-Your dog is a one-of-a-kind original, and I custom make all of my paracord dog collars for each individual dog.
-I use 3 traditional knotting techniques (Cobra, King Cobra and Wide Solomon Bar) and use genuine USA Type III paracord 550 for strength and durability.
+Your dog is a one-of-a-kind, and I custom make all of my paracord dog collars for each dog.
+I use 3 traditional knotting techniques (Cobra, King Cobra and Wide Solomon Bar) and use genuine USA paracord 550 for strength and durability.
 This is matched with tried and tested hardware.
 If you have the time and inclination to make your own I do encourage this and there are a number of great tutorials to follow online.
+The Paracord Guild for example has some great tutorials for beginners and experienced paracord crafters.
 I would however urge you to consider 3 things:

 - How much paracord will I need?
 Paracord is typically sold by the foot length and you may be surprised by how much you will need to craft a dog collar.
 You will first need to measure your dogs collar size.
 There is no specific calculation to work out exactly how much cord you will need, as with any handmade item there will be variations and the amount required will depend on how tight or loose you make your knots.
 However as a rule of thumb a cobra knot will use approx. 12” of paracord for every 1” of your craft.
 Add at least another 6” to aid finishing and always over estimate the amount you will need as there is nothing more frustrating than running out of cord before you have finished knotting your project!
 (If you have several inches left over you can always make yourself a matching keyring.)